Closer (baseball): History

 As late as 1989, a team's ace reliever was called a fireman, coming to the rescue to "put out the fire", baseball terminology for stopping an offensive rally with runners on base.
-They were occasionally referred to as short relievers, stoppers and closers.
+They were occasionally referred to as stoppers and closers.
 By the early 1990s, the top late-inning reliever was called a closer.
 The firemen came in whenever leads were in jeopardy, usually with men on base, and regardless of the inning and often pitching two or three innings while finishing the game.
 An example of this is that Goose Gossage had 17 games where he recorded at least 10 outs in his first season as a closer, including three games where he went seven innings.
 He pitched over 130 innings as a reliever in three different seasons.
 For their careers, Sutter and Gossage had more saves of at least two innings than saves where they pitched one inning or less.
 Fingers was the only pitcher who pitched at least three innings in more than 10 percent of his saves.
 The game evolved to where the best reliever was reserved for games where the team had a lead of three runs or less in the ninth inning.
 Mariano Rivera, considered one of the greatest closers of all time, earned only one save of seven-plus outs in his career, while Gossage logged 53.
 "Don't tell me [Rivera's] the best relief pitcher of all-time until he can do the same job I did.
 He may be the best modern closer, but you have to compare apples to apples.
 Do what we did", said Gossage.